On the Learning Dynamics of Deep Neural Networks: Appendix app-C C : Hinge Loss

 \subsection{General treatment}

-Let us now consider the general case of a class containing an arbitrary number of points $C_1 = \{x_i\}_{1 \leq i \leq m} \subset \mathbb{R}^d$.
+Let us now consider the general case of a class containing an arbitrary number of points $D_1 = \{x_i\}_{1 \leq i \leq m} \subset \mathbb{R}^d$.
 We consider the case of updates done in full batches (standard gradient descent in other words).
-In that case, assuming that one full pass on the dataset is done during each unit of time, we see that the network obeys the following dynamics:
+In that case, we see that the network obeys the following dynamics:

 Letting $X = \displaystyle{\sum_{i=1}^{m}} x_i$ denote the sum of all the datapoints in that class, we see that those dynamics boil down to our previous treatment for a single point.
 The same cases appear, depending on the value of $c := |(w_0 X)^2 - \|X\|^2 z^2_0|$.
 We explicitly treat the $c > 0$ case.
 Following the methods above, we see that: $w_t = y_t \frac{X^T}{\|X\|^2} + w_0^{\perp}$ where $y_t = \sqrt{c} \cosh(\frac{\theta_0}{2} + \|X\| t)$ and $w_0^T$ is the component of $w_0$ orthogonal to $X$ (and thus unchanged during training).
 With $z_t$ and $u_t$ defined as above (with $X$ instead of $x$), an arbitrary example $x$ is then classified as